Independence of l-adic representations of geometric Galois groups: Fundamental groups: finiteness properties and ramification

 In the case $k=\Qq$ the claim has been shown in \cite[Proposition 2.2]{gp}.
 Assume from now on that $k$ is finite.
 It remains to prove the claim in that case.
 The structure morphism $S\to\Spec(k)$ of the smooth scheme $S$ factors through $\Spec(k_0)$ and $S$ is a geometrically connected $k_0$-variety.
 The profinite group $\pi_1(S\times_{k_0} \Spec({\widetilde{k}}))$ is topologically finitely generated (cf.~\cite[Thm.~X.2.9]{SGA1}) and $\Gal(k_0)\cong \hat{\Zz}$.
 Thus it follows by the exact sequence (cf.~\cite[Thm.~IX.6.1]{SGA1})

 that $\pi_1(S)$ is topologically finitely generated.
 Thus there are only finitely many extensions of $K$ in $\tilde{K}$ of degree $\le d$ which are unramified along $S$.
 It follows that $\Omega'/K$ is a {\em finite} extension.
-If we denote by $S'$ the normalization of $S$ in $\Omega'$, then $S'\to S$ is finite and \'etale, hence $S'/k$ is a smooth proper variety.
+Thus $\kappa'$ is a finite field.
+If we denote by $S'$ the normalization of $S$ in $\Omega'$, then $S'\to S$ is finite and \'etale, hence $S'$ is a smooth proper geometrically connected $\kappa'$-variety.
 Furthermore $\Omega/\Omega'$ is abelian and unramified along $S'$.
 Hence $\Omega/\kappa \Omega'$ is finite by Katz-Lang (cf.~\cite[Thm.~2, p.
 306]{katzlang}).
 As $\Omega'/K$ is finite, it follows that $\Omega/\kappa K$ is finite. \end{proof}

 Our next aim is to introduce several notions of ramification, that are refinements of \cite{kerzschmidt}, useful for coverings of general schemes.
+Let $E/K$ be a separable algebraic extension of fields.
+Let $v$ be a discrete rank $1$ valuation of $K$ and $w$ an extension of $v$ to $E$.
+Let $\ell$ be a prime number different from $\mathrm{char}(k(v))$.
+The extension $E/K$ is said to be {\em tame} (resp. {\em $\ell$-tame}) at $w$ if the residue field extension $k(w)/k(v)$ is separable and for every finite extension $F$ of $K$ inside $E/K$ the ramification index $[w(F^\times):v(K^\times)]$ is prime to $\mathrm{char}(k(v))$ (resp. is a power of $\ell$).
+If $E/K$ is Galois and the ramification group $I_w$ is of order prime to $\Char(k(v))$ (resp. pro-$\ell$), then the residue field extension $k(w)/k(v)$ is automatically separable and $E/K$ is tame (resp. $\ell$-tame) at $w$.
+The extension $E/K$ is {\em tame} (resp. {\em $\ell$-tame}) at $v$ if the extension $E/K$ is tame (resp. $\ell$-tame) at every extension $w$ of $v$ to $E$.

 We fix some terminology for curves.
-A curve $C$ over a field $k$ is a smooth (but not necessarily projective) $k$-variety of dimension $1$.
-By $k(C)$ we denote its function field, and by $P(C)$ the smooth projective model of $k(C)$ (which is unique up to isomorphism).
-Note that $P(C)$ contains $C$, and we set $\partial C:=P(C)\setminus C$.
-If $\Char(k)=p\neq \ell$, then an \'etale cover $C'\to C$ is {\sl $\ell$-tame} if for any point $x\in\partial C$ with valuation $v_x$ of $k(C)$, the extension $k(C')/k(C)$ is at most tamely ramified\footnote{This includes the requirement that all extensions of all residue fields are separable.} and for any point $y$ of $\partial C'$ above $x$, the ramification index of $y$ over $x$ is a power of~$\ell$.
-The cover $C'\to C$ is {\sl tame} if the extension $k(C')/k(C)$ is at most tamely ramified.
+Let $k$ be a field of characteristic $p\ge 0$.
+A {\em curve} $C$ over $k$ is a smooth (but not necessarily projective) $k$-variety of dimension $1$.
+Denote by $P(C)$ the smooth projective model of the function field $k(C)$ (the model is unique up to isomorphism).~Then $P(C)$ contains $C$, and we set $\partial C:=P(C)\setminus C$.
+Let $\ell$ be a prime number different from $p$.
+An \'etale cover $C'\to C$ is called {\sl tame} (resp. {\sl $\ell$-tame}) if for any point $x\in\partial C$ with valuation $v_x$ of $k(C)$ and every connected component $Z'$ of $C'$, the extension $k(Z')/k(C)$ is tame (resp. $\ell$-tame) at~$v_x$.